 The divesites of Langkawi

-You will find bright, white whipcorals densely covering the bottom, with purple and blue variations in between, red harpcorals and yellow fans where the slow currents bring them nutrition.
-Enormous purple barrelsponges with white and pink broccolicorals all around them.
+You will find bright, white whip-corals densely covering the bottom, with purple and blue variations in between, red harp-corals and yellow fans where the slow currents bring them nutrition.
+Enormous purple barrel-sponges with white and pink broccoli-corals all around them.
 Even in limited visibility there is a lot of color!

-The seahorses can be found in many colors, once you know where to look for them, of course.
+The seahorse can be found in many colors, once you know where to look for them, of course.
 They hold to the corals with their tails and spend their time eating plankton, small shrimp and tiny fish.
 When we are lucky we get to see a pregnant male (yes you read that right, it is the male that will carry the babies to term).
 They are, however, not very good models and often shyly turn away from cameras; it takes a lot of patience to get a good shot.
-So far 3 species have been identified in the waters around Langkawi: The common seahorse (H.kuda), the tigertail seahorse (H.comes) and the Spiny seahorse (H. spinosissimus).
+So far, 5 species have been identified in the waters around Langkawi: The common seahorse (H.kuda), the tigertail seahorse (H.comes), the hedgehog seahorse (H.histrix), the spiny seahorse (H. spinosissimus), and most likely the kellogs seahorse (H.Kellogi).

 Have you ever seen a Toadfish?
 These bottomdwellers are usually found under a rock.
-The species we have around Langkawi had a very camouflaged face with a beard (like a scorpionfish).
+The species we have around Langkawi has a very camouflaged face with a beard (like a scorpionfish).
 The beautiful eyes are at the top of the head and look like they have long lashes.
 When disturbed, this fish will retreat backwards in its hiding place.

 The Divesites: